zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

     "results": [
       {
         "module": "SYSTEM",
-        "message": "Using version v1.0.14 of the Zonemaster engine.\n", "level": "INFO"
+        "message": "Using version v1.0.14 of the Zonemaster engine.", "level": "INFO"
       },
       {
-        "message": "Configuration was read from DEFAULT CONFIGURATION\n", "level": "INFO",
+        "message": "Configuration was read from DEFAULT CONFIGURATION", "level": "INFO",
         "module": "SYSTEM"
       },